hxtree/galaxyops/README.md

 with reuse in mind and are primarily maintained for the game.

 [^1]:

-    This document adheres to the guidelines outlined in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt), which defines the standard
+Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations Paperback – Illustrated, March 27, 2018 by Nicole Forsgren PhD (Author), Jez Humble (Author), Gene Kim (Author). [^2]: This document adheres to the guidelines outlined in
-    interpretations of key words used in IETF documents.
+[RFC 2119](https://www.ietf.org/rfc/rfc2119.txt), which defines the standard interpretations of key words used in IETF documents.
 These key words include "MUST", "MUST NOT", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL".
 The usage of these words in this document follows the specifications set forth in RFC 2119, ensuring clarity and consistency in the requirements and recommendations presented herein.